-To understand the requirements for complete and accurate submissions, we reviewed the SUDS Data Dictionary, documentation from SUS data workshops, and BOG Methodology and Procedures applicable to the PBF submissions.
-The BOG issues annual notices communicating updates for institutional reporting of certain data based on the results of SUS data workshops.
+To understand the requirements for complete and accurate submissions, we reviewed the SUDS Data Dictionary, documentation from SUS data workshops, and BOG methodology and procedures applicable to the PBF submissions.
+The BOG-issued annual notices communicating updates for institutional reporting of certain data based on the results of SUS data workshops.
 Depending on the required changes, the university may need to modify program code.
-An example of a BOG change might be a requirement that budget carryforward be included in the calculations where it was not included in previous years.
+An example of a BOG change might be that budget carryforward was required to be included in the calculations where it was not included in previous years.

 After gaining an understanding of the submission requirements, we reviewed key procedures for each data owner related to the extraction, compilation, and review of their data to ensure completeness and accuracy of the submission.
-We performed a risk analysis of the metrics reported, taking into consideration changes in internal procedures for extraction, review, and submission processes.
-We also considered staffing changes, the significant changes in reporting between years, variances in the data reported, and points received.
-Our risk assessment results led us to focus primarily on the OUR and the OIPR.
+We performed a risk analysis of the applicable metrics, taking into consideration changes in internal procedures for extraction, review, and submission processes.
+We also considered staffing changes, the significant changes in reporting requirements between years, variances in the data reported, and points received.
+The university had initiated a large-scale multi-year project to implement a new student information system.
+We conducted a progress review of the system implementation to ensure that key offices were aware of and involved in the project and the BOG reporting requirements would be adequately addressed.